 Hiring a good Property Manager is an important part of turning the rental property process into Real Estate Investing for Dummies.

-Standard market value for a Property Manager is 10% of collected rent, but Roofstock negotiates a discount with most of their recommended Property Managers – in general, you’ll only be paying 8% of collected rent.
+The standard market value for a Property Manager is 10% of the collected rent, but Roofstock negotiates a discount with most of their recommended Property Managers – in general, you’ll only be paying 8% of collected rent.

 There will also occasionally be other fees you will pay them – these are discussed in the “leasing fees” section.

 Most buildings don’t have this, but it’s important to check for them anyway.
-If a building DOES have HOA fees, it’s possible the building won’t be profitable once they’re factored in.
+If a building DOES have HOA fees, it’s possible the building won’t be profitable once those fees are factored in.

 So, just remember to always check before you commit to buying.
 Luckily Roofstock prominently displays all fees, so it shouldn’t be much of an issue.